ESIPFed/data-help-desk/faq.md

 The success of a data help desk can be determined by several factors:

 -   Number of people interacting with the help desk.
-This can include booth visits for physical events and participation on online platforms for virtual events.
 -   Quality of questions and answers.
 This can be assessed through feedback and analysis of the interactions.
 -   Recording questions and answers.
 Tracking the types of questions asked can inform future services and resource development.
 -   Surveys and questionnaires conducted before, during, and after the help desk to gather feedback from both attendees and volunteers.
--   Metrics for virtual events, such as impressions, posts, reach, engagement (retweets and likes), and number of users on platforms like Twitter.
+-   Further metrics can include social media impressions, posts, reach, engagement (retweets and likes), and the number of users on the platform referencing the data help desk.
 -   Volunteer satisfaction, which can be assessed through post-event surveys and by tracking the usage of their contributed resources.
 -   Qualitative metrics on how engaged individuals were and whether they felt